 Enables and configures code-block-group (CBG) based transmission (see TS 38.213 [13], clause 9.1.1).
 Network does not configure for a UE both spatial bundling of HARQ ACKs and codeBlockGroupTransmission within the same cell group.

-The network does not configure this field if - the SCS is 480 or 960 kHz - Type-1 HARQ-ACK codebook is configured and pdsch-TimeDomainAllocationListForMultiPDSCH-r17 for this serving cell contains pdsch-AllocationList with multiple entries (multiple PDSCH) - Type-2 HARQ-ACK codebook is configured and pdsch-TimeDomainAllocationListForMultiPDSCH-r17 for any cell in the same PUCCH cell group associated with this serving cell contains pdsch-AllocationList with multiple entries (multiple PDSCH)
+The network does not configure this field if - the SCS is 480 or 960 kHz in at least one DL BWP configured in this serving cell - Type-1 HARQ-ACK codebook is configured and pdsch-TimeDomainAllocationListForMultiPDSCH-r17 for this serving cell contains pdsch-AllocationList with multiple entries (multiple PDSCH) - Type-2 HARQ-ACK codebook is configured and pdsch-TimeDomainAllocationListForMultiPDSCH-r17 for any cell in the same PUCCH cell group associated with this serving cell contains pdsch-AllocationList with multiple entries (multiple PDSCH)